Fachschaft-Informatik-Nordakademie/datapacks/create_teams/README.md

 }
 ~~~

-## server config
+## Server config
-In order to use RCON you have to activate it in your server.properties file.
+In order to use RCON you have to activate it in your `server.properties` file.
 ~~~ ini
 enable-rcon=true
 rcon.port=25575
 rcon.password=your_mcrcon_password
 ~~~

-## teams.json
+## Team configuration
-The teams and their members that are supposed to be added are stored in a teams.json file.
+Every team and their members that you want to add are stored in a `teams.json` file.
 The JSON below shows an example of the structure.
 All parameters except the members are optional.
 ~~~ JSON
 {